What is the real cost of a free ride?

 When you ride a horse carriage or trolley, you are supporting animal exploitation.

 Throughout the year, we document the operation of the horse carriages as a public interest because there is no other public oversight of this industry.
-Nearly a dozen cruelty complaints were filed with the BCSPCA over the past year with no action being taken by the organization.
+Nearly two dozen cruelty complaints were filed with the BCSPCA over the past two years with no action being taken by the organization.
 Repeatedly the City of Victoria has been presented with evidence of inhumane and irresponsible operation of the horse carriages, yet they have also been shy of taking any action in the interests of protecting the animals.
-Veterinarians who oversee care for the horses are entrenched in the horse use industry and even if they found reason for concern, they would not recommend horses stop working in the street with motor vehicles because they are a part of that community.
-In the past six months, there have been a minimum of fourteen documented concerns with the horse carriages and that documentation was taken from the small amount of time members of Victoria Horse Alliance were present at their operation.
-How many incidents that occurred beyond this is likely much higher.
+Veterinarians who oversee care for the horses are entrenched in the horse use industry and even if they found reason for concern, they would not recommend the horses stop working in the street with motor vehicles because they are a part of that community.
+A former carriage driver recently came forward with allegations of “mistreatment of animals” in the care of the company they worked for.
+We have documented dozens of incidents with the horse carriages in the past couple years and how many incidents that occurred beyond this is likely much higher.
 Every time people ride the horse carriages or trolleys they are contributing to the ongoing exploitation of these animals for profit, the mistreatment of them, and the inaction by the City to take action to protect these animals.
-Since the those charged with protecting the interest of these animals will not act, it is up to us as citizens to hold ourselves accountable and choose compassionate entertainment this holiday season that doesn’t include riding on the backs of other vulnerable and less fortunate individuals than ourselves.
+Since those charged with protecting the interest of these animals will not act, it is up to us as citizens to hold ourselves accountable and choose compassionate entertainment this holiday season that doesn’t include riding on the backs of other vulnerable and less fortunate individuals than ourselves.

 Victoria Horse Alliance

 Join our trolley walks to help raise awareness.
 Facebook event page here.